-Taught by DJ Phillips in Country Guitar seriesLength: 13:21Difficulty: 3.0 of 5
+Taught by DJ Phillips in Classic Country Guitar seriesLength: 13:21Difficulty: 3.0 of 5

 Having roots in Folk, Celtic, and Gospel music, Country and Country Western evolved rapidly in the 1920's.
 This genre of music has spawned two of the top selling solo artists of all time.
 Elvis Presley, and Garth Brooks.

 This short lesson will introduce you to the country style of playing and provide some necessary background information on how the genre got started.Length: 2:04 Difficulty: 0.5 Members Only

 DJ gets to the roots of the country music genre with a lesson on Western Swing.Length: 5:50 Difficulty: 1.5 Members Only

 In lesson 3, DJ teaches a short song called "Roly Poly."
 If you ever find yourself jamming in a country circuit, you'll need this one in your repertoire.Length: 5:22 Difficulty: 1.5 Members Only

 DJ discusses the classic country style.
 He explains the rhythmic and structural differences between this style and western swing.Length: 6:30 Difficulty: 1.5 Members Only

 With lesson 5, DJ starts to discuss elements of the modern country style.
 This includes the technique known as "Chicken Pickin'."Length: 12:59 Difficulty: 2.5 FREE